gdeol4/Geosegmentation_model/README.md

 ## Log transformation - Balance

 Since balance has a large range and a one unit increase from 1000$ to 2000$ shows a doubling effect while a unit increase from 10,000$ to 11,000$ is only a 10% increase, we need to adjust the values so they scale.
-To do this the log will be taken and 1 will be added to each row in case theres a 0 balance.
+To do this the log will be taken and 1 will be added to each row in case there's a 0 balance.

 This is done in Gretl by defining a new variable and entering the equation log10(balance + 1).
 The following are the results with replacing balance with log_Balance: